rrwiyatn/lfv_core/README.md

     <img style='width:16em' src="figures/dr_samples.png"/>
 </figure>

 Finally, we finetuned the trained segmentation model using 230 labeled real world images.
 From the results we saw above, we can see how the segmentation model can indeed perform well on real world images after being finetuned.
-The trained models can be found in our package repository (TODO: add repo package link).
+The trained models can be found in `nodes/` directory.
+We also include a notebook that explains how to train the segmentation model (https://github.com/rrwiyatn/challenge-aido_LF-baseline-duckietown/blob/daffy/assets/train_segmentation_model.ipynb).

 This functionality is implemented as a ROS node that subscribes to the camera image topic and publishes the segmentation map as another image topic.